rice-eclipse/karca/doc/lessons.md

 - We were able to reverse-bias the router and smoke it.
   There's no 100% fix (we would need a diode inside the router) but I think having a "main" fuse would be a good start.

+- The 10V LDO was just a mess.
+  If you cut it, you can skip it, maybe?

+- Unable to talk to the pressure transducer ADC.
+  Currently investigating this...

+- Sometimes wiggling the battery connector temporarily disconnects it, causing a reboot.
+  Shoving the wire deeper in seems to sometimes fix it.
+  Maybe this is because it uses a very large gauge?